python/cpython/Doc/library/enum.rst

 .. class:: EnumDict

-   *EnumDict* is used by *EnumType* to keep track of the enum member orders and prevent reusing the member names.
+   *EnumDict* is a subclass of :class:`dict` that keeps track of the order of enum members and prevents reusing member names.
+Use *EnumDict* when member names must be unique and their order needs to be preserved.

    .. attribute:: EnumDict.member_names